UW-Macrostrat/CriticalMAAS/milestone-reports/milestone-3/milestone-3-report.md

 Our map APIs have supported standardized querying since the start of the program and present a stable target for integration with TA3.
-MTRI has built a pipeline for querying Macrostrat that allows our tile-based API output to be straightforwardly brought into a QGIS data table at any scale.
+MTRI has built a pipeline for querying Macrostrat that allows our tile-based API output to be straightforwardly brought into a QGIS environment at any scale.

 # Research and technical progress: xDD literature integration

 ## The CriticalMAAS Document Store

-- New document store system allows using xDD alongside full-text services over open-licensed documents managed by CriticalMAAS
-- Will support better feedback interfaces including Jataware’s document annotator
-- Initial pipelines for entity extraction of geologic unit names from scientific literature using graph- and RAG-based approaches

-The xDD services that drive our geologic unit characterization pipelines are also highly relevant to TA2.

-We realized prior to **Milestone 2** that we needed a clearer delineation between functionality to build ML tools and HITL workflows atop documents, and search/discovery of documents.
-We have clarified this distinction and are building a new system to support the latter, the [`UW-xDD/document-store`][document-store] repository.
-This system will provide
+Published documents of various types, ranging from USGS Professional Papers to mining company reports, contain information pertinent to critical minerals assessments and geological rock unit characterization.
+CriticalMAAS workflows, therefore, require a solution for finding, retrieving, and processing relevant documents for any given mineral system.
+We realized prior to **Milestone 2** that we needed a clearer delineation between functionality to build ML tools and HITL workflows atop documents, as well as efficient and effective search/discovery of documents for any given mineral modeling task.
+We have clarified this distinction and are building a new system to support the latter, the

-xDD for finding documents, Document Store for services atop program documents seems like a pretty good division for me
+[`UW-xDD/document-store`][document-store] repository:

+- New document store system that allows xDD infrastructure for indexing and retrieval to be leveraged alongside full-page/document services operating over open-licensed documents managed by CriticalMAAS.
+- The systm will soon support better feedback interfaces, including Jataware’s document annotator.
+- We have deployed initial pipelines for entity extraction of geologic unit names from scientific literature using graph- and RAG-based approaches.

-In terms of ingest, the only info from xDD we depend on currently is document title and DOI.
-It should be pretty quick to spin up a new endpoint that allows/requires a user to submit those along with PDF content.
+In terms of new document ingest, xDD has already been working with the USGS to acquire, store, and index relevant documents.
+Currently, the only info from xDD that we depend on in the document store is document title and DOI.
+It should be pretty efficient to spin up a new endpoint that allows a user to submit this metadata along with PDF content.
 The bigger issue is discoverability, since we don't store any info about document text in the document store right now.
-If we are fine with just title-based search for starters it should be possible to accomplish that relatively quickly though
+If title-based search and retrieval is sufficient for user-contributed content, then it should be possible to accomplish that relatively quickly though new retrieval APIs.
+Incorporating user-supplied documents into the ElasticSearch instance that is automatically populated for documents entering xDD may also be feasible, if full-text type retrieval is desired for user-contributed content.

-Document discovery services will be provided by xDD.

-if people are adding their own documents, presumably they will be able to find them again based on whatever criteria.
-The main thing is just allowing other documents to get in there, so in case there are things referenced from other knowledge bases etc. they can be tracked.

 ## Document entity extraction